APAC Spotlight: Affiliate Marketing in South Korea

 - Valentine’s Day (14th February) – Exchanging flowers and gifts with loved ones

 - White Day (14th March) – Exchanging reciprocal gifts with the people who sent gifts on Valentine’s Day

-- Silver Day (14th July) - Exchanging silver jewellery or rings with the meaning of promise of the future
+- Silver Day (14th July) – Exchanging silver jewelery or rings with the meaning of promise of the future

 - Korean Thanksgiving (Chuseok) (September to October) – Major harvest festival and three-day holiday celebrated based on lunar calendar

 As affiliate marketing grows in popularity across APAC, South Korea offers an excellent opportunity for brands.
-Any brand looking to expand their affiliate programme to South Korea should focus on localising strategies to be set up for success.
+Any brand looking to expand their affiliate program to South Korea should focus on localizing strategies to be set up for success.